 SCHOODIC PENINSULA By comparison, Schoodic Peninsula is a model of accessibility, located just one hour by car from Bar Harbor, off Route 186.
-Still, this 2,000-acre peninsula (Acadia's only wedge of the mainland) does not attract as many visitors as Mount Desert Island.
-Thus, visitors to Schoodic can freely explore the six-mile park road, a 440-foot headland, various hiking trails and the area's cobblestone beaches.
+Still, this 2,366-acre peninsula (Acadia's only wedge of the mainland) does not attract as many visitors as Mount Desert Island.
+Thus, visitors to Schoodic can freely explore the six-mile park road (RVs are restricted with the exception of the Schoodic Woods Campground), a 440-foot headland, various hiking trails, eight miles of bike paths and the area's cobblestone beaches.
 If a crowd collects anywhere, it is usually at high tide at the rock ledge called Schoodic Point.
 The point, which confronts the sea head-on, unprotected by any offshore islands, fully merits the word spectacular.
 Full of sound and fury, wave after relentless wave hurls itself at the shore, sending plumes of ocean spray into the air-surely one of Acadia's most spellbinding sights.
 In 2002, the U.S. Naval Base on Schoodic closed and those 100 acres were returned to the National Park Service, the original owner.
-The Schoodic Education and Research Center has been established there, the purpose of which is to promote and facilitate education and research that is consistent with the mission of the NPS.
-One of the programs taking place there is the Schoodic Education Adventure, a three-day residential program for 5th through 8th graders.
+The Schoodic Institute at Acadia National Park has been established there, the purpose of which is to promote and facilitate education and research that is consistent with the mission of the NPS.
+One of the programs taking place there is the Schoodic Education Adventure, a three-day residential program for fifth through eighth graders.

 SENTINELS OF THE SEA There is no symbol of the Maine coast more stirring than the lighthouse.
 Whether rising tall on the mainland or on a tiny scrap of rock many miles out to sea, these beacons have guided mariners through Maine's many rocky ledges and pea-soup fogs for more than 200 years.
 Maine is second only to Michigan in its number of lighthouses.
 More than 60 are found from the Cape Neddick Light at the state's southern tip to the West Quoddy Head Light in Maine's mostly undeveloped Down East region.
 Maine lighthouses were originally manned by a lighthouse keeper and often by his family, as well.
 Romantic in the telling, the life of a lighthouse keeper (especially an offshore keeper) was, in practice, lonely and fraught with responsibility and risk.
 Today, all Maine lighthouses are automated and monitored by the U.S. Coast Guard.
 Some decommissioned lighthouses are being put to use as bed-and-breakfasts.
 Acadia boasts four lighthouses spread among the surrounding bays: Bass Harbor-Head, Bear Island, Egg Rock and Great Duck